lrustand/c4v/README.md

 We have also included a few utility scripts used for analysing the datasets and our results.
 These are `dataset_averages.py`, `averages.py` and `plotter.py`.

 `averages.py` combines the csv files from multiple runs into a average csv, and `plotter.py` creates png plots from csv files.

+`dataset_averages.py` is used to compute some statistics of the datasets, namely the mean, average and variance of each color channel (for all color models).